Vitaxses/TheOtherRoles-E/README.md

 The Other Roles Enhanced Credits:

-[Town-Of-Us]((https://github.com/slushiegoose/Town-Of-Us)) - For the Swooper role & The Revealer role
+[Town-Of-Us]((https://github.com/slushiegoose/Town-Of-Us)) - For the Swooper role, The Revealer role & The Teleporter role

 The Other Roles Credits: